 We have incurred negative cash flow from operations since we started our business.
 We have spent, and expect to continue to spend, substantial amounts in connection with implementing our business strategy, including our planned product development efforts, our clinical trials and our research and development efforts.
-Total cash, including restricted cash, and marketable securities, was \$40,336,548 as of March 31, 2014.
-Based on our current plans and our capital resources, we believe that our cash, restricted cash and marketable securities will be sufficient to enable us to meet our minimum planned operating needs over the next 24 months, which would entail focusing our resources on Phase IIa clinical trials of Archexin, Phase I clinical trials of RX-3117 and Supinoxin and the further development of our preclinical pipeline.
-Over the next 12 months, we expect to spend a minimum of approximately \$2.1 million for Phase IIa clinical trials of Archexin.
-We also expect to pay \$2.9 million for the Phase Ib clinical trials of RX-3117, \$1.4 million on the development of Supinoxin, \$3.3 million for the development of our pre-clinical pipeline and general research and development costs, and \$3.8 million on general corporate expenses.
-These figures include our commitments described earlier under "Contractual Obligations" under this Item 2.
 We will need to raise additional capital through public or private equity or debt offerings or through arrangements with strategic partners or other sources in order to continue to develop our drug candidates.
 There can be no assurance that additional capital will be available when needed or on terms satisfactory to us, if at all.
 If we are not able to raise sufficient additional capital, we will have to reduce our research and development activities.
+The Company believes that its cash, cash equivalents, and marketable securities will be sufficient to cover its cash flow requirements for its current activities for at least the next 24 months

-However, the actual amount of funds we will need to operate is subject to many factors, some of which are beyond our control.
+The actual amount of funds we will need to operate is subject to many factors, some of which are beyond our control.
 These factors include the following:

-- the progress of our product development activities; - the number and scope of our product development programs; - the progress of our pre-clinical and clinical trial activities; - the progress of the development efforts of parties with whom we have entered into collaboration agreements; - · our ability to maintain current collaboration programs and to establish new collaboration arrangements;

-- · the costs involved in prosecuting and enforcing patent claims and other intellectual property rights; and - · the costs and timing of regulatory approvals.
+- · the progress of our product development activities; - the number and scope of our product development programs; - the progress of our pre-clinical and clinical trial activities; - the progress of the development efforts of parties with whom we have entered into collaboration agreements; - our ability to maintain current collaboration programs and to establish new collaboration arrangements; - the costs involved in prosecuting and enforcing patent claims and other intellectual property rights; and - the costs and timing of regulatory approvals.